AndersDeath/diary2/000-current.md

 # 07 April - Friday - Yerevan - 190 day of immigration

 I was programming for whole day.
+I didn't do anything sinificats.